This tutorial demonstrates using the

-Additionally, we can demonstrate the eigenmode source for a rotated waveguide.
+The eigenmode source can also be used to launch modes in an oblique/rotated waveguide.
 The results are shown in the two figures below for the single- and multi-mode case.
 There is one subtlety: for mode A in the multi-mode case, the

 bnum parameter is set to 3 rather than 2.
-This is because a non-zero rotation angle breaks the symmetry in the y-direction which therefore precludes the use of
+This is because a non-zero rotation angle breaks the symmetry in the -direction which therefore precludes the use of

 eig-parity.
-Without any parity specified for the y-direction, the second band corresponds to odd modes.
+Without any parity specified for the -direction, the second band corresponds to odd modes.
 This is why we must select the third band which contains even modes.
-An oblique waveguide also leads to a breakdown in the PML.
-A simple workaround for mitigating the PML artifacts is to increase its length which is why the

 There are numerical dispersion artifacts due to the FDTD spatial and temporal discretizations which create negligible backward-propagating waves by the eigenmode current source, carrying approximately 10-5 of the power of the desired forward-propagating mode.
 These artifacts can be seen as residues in the field profiles.